munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ## Line Information

-Chunks support almost all of the information we need to preserve from the user's source code.
-It's kind of crazy to think that we can reduce all of the different AST classes with their distinct fields that we had in jlox down to a simple array of bytes and array of constants.
-There's only kind of data we're still missing.
+Chunks contain almost everything we need to preserve from the user's source code.
+It's kind of crazy to think that we can reduce all of the different AST classes that we created in jlox down to an array of bytes and an array of constants.
+There's only one piece of data we're missing.
 We need it, even though the user hopes to never see it.

 When a runtime error occurs, we show the user the line number of the offending source code.
-In jlox, that number lived in tokens, which we in turn stored in the AST nodes.
+In jlox, those numbers live in tokens, which we in turn store in the AST nodes.
 We need a different solution for clox now that we've ditched syntax trees in favor of bytecode.
 Given any bytecode instruction, we need to be able to determine the line of the user's source program that it was compiled